AymericM78/PowerDataOps/documentation/samples/solutions.md

-# Playing with solutions with `PowerDataOps` Module
+# Playing with solutions thanks to `PowerDataOps` Module

 ## Overview